Buying your first RV? If yes, then you should pay a lot of attention while inspecting the vehicle, especially when you want something ready-to-go.

 -

-Tires, Suspensions and Body Parts
+Tires, Suspensions, and Body Parts

 Suspensions are just as necessary as the tires.
 All the suspensions should be working fine and strong enough to bear the shocks they might get on the journey.

-Body parts, including the bumper and fenders, windows, or any other parts, should be in their best condition.
+Body parts, including the bumper and fenders, windows, or other parts, should be in their best condition.

 -